lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 html`<div ${myDirective()}></div>`
 ```

 Element expressions only work with [directives](/guide/templates/directives).
-Any other value types in an element expression are ignored.
+Any other value type in an element expression is ignored.

-One built-in directive that can be used in an element expressions is the `ref` directive.
+One built-in directive that can be used in an element expression is the `ref` directive.
 It provides a reference to the rendered element.

 ```js
 html`<button ${ref(this.myRef)}`;
 ```

-See [ref](directives#ref) for more information.
+See [ref](/guide/templates/directives#ref) for more information.

 ## Well-formed HTML { #well-formed-html }